Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Introduction

 \section{Introduction}

 In recent years, optimization algorithms such as AdaGrad \citep{duchi2011adaptive} and Adam \citep{kingma2014adam} have emerged as powerful tools for enhancing the training of deep learning models by efficiently adapting the learning rate during the optimization process.
 While these algorithms have demonstrated remarkable performance gains in various applications, a notable drawback lies in the necessity of manual tuning for suitable learning rates.
-The process of learning rate tuning can be laborious and often requires extensive trial and error, hindering the efficiency and scalability of deep learning model development.
+The process of learning rate tuning can be laborious and often requires extensive trial and error, hindering the efficiency and scalability of deep learning model training.

 The intricate nature of learning rate tuning has motivated a large number of recent works to develop ``learning-rate-free'' or ``parameter-free'' algorithms that can work well under various different settings without learning rate tuning.
-Among the vast literature of parameter-free optimization methods, \citet{ivgi2023dog} proposed a framework called distance over gradients (DoG), which gives a parameter-free version of stochastic gradient descent (SGD) that shares certain features as the AdaGrad-Norm algorithm \citep{streeter2010less,ward2020adagrad}.
-Motivated by AdaGrad-Norm, another recent work \citep{defazio2023learning} also gave a framework named D-adaptation, and parameter-free variants of SGD and Adam were proposed under this framework.
-More recently, \citet{defazio2024road} proposed a different approach for schedule-free online optimization, based on which the authors developed new variants of schedule-free SGD and Adam/AdamW.
+Among the vast literature of parameter-free optimization methods, \citet{ivgi2023dog} proposed a framework called distance over gradients (DoG), which gives a parameter-free version of stochastic gradient descent (SGD) that shares certain features with the AdaGrad-Norm algorithm \citep{streeter2010less,ward2020adagrad}.
+Motivated by AdaGrad-Norm, another recent work \citep{defazio2023learning} also gave a framework named D-adaptation, and parameter-free variants of SGD and Adam were proposed under this framework. \citet{defazio2024road} proposed a different approach for schedule-free online optimization, based on which the authors developed new variants of schedule-free SGD and Adam/AdamW.
+Very recently, \citet{kreisler2024accelerated} introduced a new parameter-free optimization algorithm named U-DoG, achieving a near-optimal convergence rate in smooth stochastic convex optimization by combining the adaptive learning rates introduced in \citet{kavis2019unixgrad} and \citet{ivgi2023dog}.